 Nursing students may not retake any course exam or final.
 Group exam reviews will be arranged by the instructor.
-Appointments for individual review of exams can only be made during the instructor's office hours and prior to the next exam.
+Appointments for individual review of exams must be made during the faculty's office hours, and prior to the next exam.
 Final examinations will not be available for review.